 - Why did Protestants remove 7 books from the Bible?

-- What religion doesn’t believe in the Virgin Mary?
+- What religion does not believe in Mary?

-- Did Jesus have a brother or sister?
+- Did Jesus have a twin called Thomas?

 Why do Protestants not believe in Mary?

 The Roman Catholic Church reveres Mary, the mother of Jesus, as “Queen of Heaven.”
 However, there are few biblical references to support the Catholic Marian dogmas — which include the Immaculate Conception, her perpetual virginity and her Assumption into heaven.

 This is why they are rejected by Protestants..